January 1, 2015

 January 09, 2015 at 7:17 am, Krista Breithaupt said:

-I read your blog with interest, easily seeing symmetry with the experiences of military cadets and family relationships where independence and toughness are valued.
+John, I read your blog with interest, easily seeing symmetry with the experiences of military cadets and family relationships where independence and toughness are valued.
 It may surprise some that I even shared this blog with my mom.
 I am sure the challenges faced generalise beyond military families.
 Take Care and keep on reaching.